-Material risks are reviewed on a quarterly basis and all other risks are reviewed annually by a multidisciplinary team.
-The risk assessments are updated to reflect the current state of the risks and to ensure the control measures remain relevant and effective.
-The risk assessments are reviewed by the Independent Tailings Review Board.
+Material risks are formally reviewed on a quarterly basis.
+All other risks are reviewed annually by a multidisciplinary team.
+Risk assessments are reviewed by the Senior Independent Technical Reviewer and are updated regularly to reflect an accurate current state of the risks and to ensure the controls for the risks remain relevant and effective.